randomxsk8/covid19_regional/README.md

 -----------------

 This is the data repository for the paper published in Scientific Reports http://www.nature.com/articles/s41598-021-85751-z.
 The analysis is based on a large global dataset built by collecting information from various freely available sources.
-We provide here a static dataset with the file used in the analysis and a linux bash script for downloading updated Covid-19 data.
+We provide here a static dataset with the file used in the analysis (tinyurl.com/ujdcfruz) and a linux bash script for downloading updated Covid-19 data (https://tinyurl.com/adyzjs8c).
+Explanatory Readme files are also provided.

 -----------------